NRLMMD-GEOIPS/rayleigh/README.md

 | ⚠️ **Warning** |
 | -------------- |
-| This package is an early release and should be expected to change in the future.
+| This package is an early release and should be expected to change in the future.<!--
-We don’t expect the functionality to change in significant ways.
-We intend to improve the installation process, consolidate packages and, potentially, convert Fortran routines to Python to avoid complexity in installation. |
+-->We don’t expect the functionality to change in significant ways.
+We intend to improve<!-- -->the installation process, consolidate packages and, potentially, convert Fortran routines<!-- -->to Python to avoid complexity in installation. |

 rayleigh GeoIPS Plugin
 ======================